cclib/cclib.github.io/_sources/data_notes.txt

 Availability:

-* '''Configuration Interaction''' (CIS): Gaussian
+* Configuration Interaction (CIS): Gaussian
-* '''Time-dependent DFT''' (TD-DFT): Gaussian
+* Time-dependent DFT (TD-DFT): Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 Availability (development version):

-* '''Configuration Interaction''' (CIS): GAMESS, Gaussian, Jaguar
+* Configuration Interaction (CIS): GAMESS, Gaussian, Jaguar
-* '''Time-dependent DFT''' (TD-DFT): GAMESS, Gaussian
+* Time-dependent DFT (TD-DFT): GAMESS, Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 etsyms
 ------

-The attributes '''etsyms''' is a list containing the symmetries (strings) of the excited states found in the calculation.
+The attributes ``etsyms`` is a list containing the symmetries (strings) of the excited states found in the calculation.
 As for [[etenergies]] and other attributes related to excited states, there should be as many elements in this list as there are excited states in the calcualtion.

-Note that while the symmetry descriptions start with the string ''Singlet'' or ''Triplet'', the exact format differs between programs.
+Note that while the symmetry descriptions start with the string ``Singlet`` or ``Triplet``, the exact format differs between programs.

 Availability:

-* '''Configuration Interaction''' (CIS): Gaussian
+* Configuration Interaction (CIS): Gaussian
-* '''Time-dependent DFT''' (TD-DFT): Gaussian
+* Time-dependent DFT (TD-DFT): Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 Availability:

-* '''Configuration Interaction''' (CIS): GAMESS, Gaussian, Jaguar
+* Configuration Interaction (CIS): GAMESS, Gaussian, Jaguar
-* '''Time-dependent DFT''' (TD-DFT): Gaussian
+* Time-dependent DFT (TD-DFT): Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 fonames
 -------